trans-vision/Coursera-GettingCleaningData-Project/CodeBook.md

     5. Standing
     6. Laying
 2. SubjectID: Integer identifier of the subject.
-3. Variable: Name of the derived variable from the original UCI HAR Data Set.
+3. Variable: Descriptive name of the derived variable from the original UCI HAR Data Set.
 4. VariableAverage: Arithmetic mean of the observations of the original HAR variable.